vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

     uint32 reranker_id = 5;
   }
   RerankingConfig reranking_config = 30;

+  // Optionally, one or more requests to summarize the results. repeated SummarizationRequest summary = 35;
 }
 ```

 ### Corpus Key

-At the most basic level, the corpus key specifies the id of the corpus being
+At the most basic level, the corpus key specifies the ID of the corpus being
 searched.
 Specifying the **customer_id** is optional, since it defaults to the
 customer attached to the gRPC request.